ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 ## What's Next: Iteration 2

+With the editor MVP proving we can hand-craft scenes with primitives, Iteration 2 will focus on:

+1. **Inspector Panel Refactor** - Transition from monolithic inspector to component-driven architecture where each component type can register its own sub-panel with custom UI, enabling extensibility and proper validation (see `uncommitted/editor-inspector.md` for detailed specification)

+2. **Custom 3D Model Import** - GLTF/GLB asset pipeline with proper material handling, LOD support, and mesh optimization for the low-poly aesthetic

+3. **Prefab System** - Reusable compound objects with override tracking, nested prefabs, and variant management for efficient content creation

+4. **Advanced Snapping** - Edge-to-edge, vertex, and surface alignment tools to enable precise modular construction beyond simple grid snapping

+5. **Material Editor** - Proper PBR material authoring with texture assignment, presets, and real-time preview for artistic control over the colony's visual atmosphere

-With the editor MVP proving we can hand-craft scenes with primitives, Iteration 2 will focus on importing custom 3D models (GLTF/GLB), building a prefab system for reusable compound objects, and implementing advanced snapping (edge-to-edge, vertex, surface alignment) to enable efficient modular construction - essentially evolving from "place cubes" to "assemble complex environments from custom assets and prefabs" while introducing a proper asset pipeline and material editor for artistic control over the colony's visual atmosphere.
+Essentially evolving from "place cubes" to "assemble complex environments from custom assets and prefabs" while building the foundational systems (extensible inspector, asset pipeline) that will support all future editor features.